 In addition to allowing a defendant in a SLAPP lawsuit to seek dismissal of the suit, the D.C.
 Anti SLAPP statute also provides some protections if your personal identifying information is sought, "pursuant to a discovery order, request, or subpoena, in connection with a claim arising from an act in furtherance of the right of advocacy on issues of public interest."
 On its face, this provision is not limited to parties to the lawsuit, and thus might potentially be used by witnesses or other targets of discovery that are not parties.

 As used in this provision, "an act in furtherance of the right of advocacy on issues of public interest," has the same definition as discussed above.

 "Personal identifying information" includes information such as your name, address, and social security number.
 More specifically, the Act defines "personal identifying information" by reference to section 127a(3) of the District of Columbia Theft and White Collar Crimes Act of 1982 (D.C.
 Law 4-164, D.C.
-Official Code § 22-3227.01(3)).
+Code § 22-3227.01(3)).
 By this reference, "personal identifying information" also includes information such as financial account numbers, government identification numbers (like those on driver's licenses and passports), signatures, biometric data, and employment history.

 How to use the District of Columbia Anti-SLAPP statute